 - This is an online event.
 Event URL will be sent via registration email.

-I am the Neuroscience, Chemistry, Mathematics, and Statistics subject librarian.
+I am the interim Data Curation Librarian, and I support the students and faculty of Chemistry and Mathematics & Statistics.
 You can contact me by email at firstname.lastname@example.org.